Centralized Cooperation for Connected and Automated Vehicles at Intersections by Proximal Policy Optimization: Model accelerated PPO

 \subsection{Model-based RL}

-Recent model-free reinforcement learning algorithms have proposed incorporating given or learned dynamics models as a source of additional data with the intention of reducing sample complexity.
-Generally, there are about two general ways to use model: value gradient methods, and using model for imagination.
+To reduce sample complexity, recent RL algorithms have been proposed to incorporate a given or learned environment model as an additional source of information, where the environment models are models of the true transition dynamics $p$.
+Generally, there are two ways to use environment models: value gradient methods, or using models for imagination.

 Value gradient methods link together the policy, model, and reward function to compute an analytic policy gradient by backpropagation of reward along a trajectory \cite{deisenroth2011pilco, grondman2015online, heess2015learning}.
-A major limitation of this approach is that the dynamic model can only be used to retrieve information already presented in observed data and albeit with lower variance, the actual improvement in efficiency is relatively small.
-Alternatively, the given or learned model can also be used for imagination rollouts.
-This usage can be naturally incorporated in model-free RL framework, however, learned models suffer from overfitting on experience data and lead to large error in large horizon \cite{kurutach2018model, feinberg2018model}.
+A major limitation of this approach is that the dynamic model can only be used to retrieve information already presented in observed data, and albeit with lower variance, the actual improvement in efficiency is relatively small.
+Alternatively, the given or learned model can also be used for imagination.
+This usage can be naturally incorporated in the model-free RL framework.
+However, the inconsistency between models and true dynamics can lead to large errors when the model-generated rollouts are too long \cite{kurutach2018model, feinberg2018model}.